pestanko/-ib071-public/man/mr_hw_review.md

 git push -u origin hw02-review
 ```

-After you are done - create a new MR in the UI.
+After you are done, create a new MR in the UI.

 - **Source branch:** `hwXX-review`
 - **Target branch:** `hw-reviews`

-After that you, will fill in the `title` of the MR, set the `Assignee`, `Reviewer` and the `labels`.
+After that you will fill in the `title` of the MR, set the `Assignee`, `Reviewer` and the `labels`.

-In order to check whether the MR is created correctly in the `Changes` tab you should see your `hwXX` implementation only.
+To check whether the MR is created correctly, you should see only your `hwXX` implementation in the `Changes` tab.

 ## Better approach to create a MR